kiboschool/course-mathematical-thinking/src/homework/problem-sets/final_problem_set.md

-# Problem Set Week 8
+# Practice Problems Week 10

-## Submission

-This problem set is due Sunday December 11th at 10pm

 - You may collaborate with up your peers.
-If you do, be sure to mention who you collaborated with explicitly in your submission.
-For example, write "I worked with Ope and Mehdi on this problem set" at the top.
-- Show your work.
-Direct answers will not be accepted.

-Submit your response in Gradescope, either using the app or the website.

 ## Problems